khyleflores/my-portfolio/README.md

 A portfolio of work has been created so I can showcase my skills to employers looking for front end programmers.
 On this portfolio, details about me, my work and my contacts are listed.
 It is important that I am able to create this portfolio as well as being able to connect the projects I have deployed to this website so that prospective employers may view my works and assess my skills.
 This will present evidence of my relevant skills and abilities.

-By doing project, I was able to apply some skills I have learned during the Week 2 Bootcamp - CSS grids, media queries, and CSS variables.
+By doing this project, I was able to apply some skills I have learned during the Week 2 Bootcamp - CSS grids, media queries, and CSS variables.
 As I don't have enough deployed applications, I have used some placeholders and sample images linking it back to the same website.
 I will be able to update this every time as I continue to complete more projects and deploy more applications.